dotnet/msbuild/documentation/High-level-overview.md

 Parallelism for MSBuild is implemented at project level.
 Each project is assigned to different working nodes, which will execute the tasks at the same time, with the Scheduler organizing sequence and work division.
 Within project targets run sequentially, however they can have parallelism implemented independently from projects.

 For multi-targeted builds parallelism works slightly different.
 The outer build produces a list of projects to build.
 This list contains the same project file with a different metadata for the target framework.
 This list is then passed to the MSBuild execute target so it can be built in parallel.

+### Processes and nodes
+When a new build is started, MSBuild starts a process that runs some setup code and prepares itself to start a build.
+The process of defining the scheduler differs slightly depending on the environment the build is being executed.

+In the case of a CLI build the first node becomes the scheduler node and one of the worker nodes, becoming both the entry point for the project build and the scheduler.
+The main problem that arises from that is when the whole build finishes execution, the OS tears down the process, losing the memory cache and having to restart the whole build process from the start.

+In the case of a Visual Studio build, that uses the API to manage the builds, this problem has been solved by having the schduler process be separate (the `devenv.exe` process) and very long lived.

 ## IPC (Inter-Process Communication)